CiscoCloud/distributive/README.md

 the `samples/` directory, sorted by category.
 There is extensive documentation for each check available on our [Github wiki][wiki].

+If you'd like to see how Distributive is used in production environments, take a look at the [RPM source][distributive-rpm], which includes checks used in [Microservices-Infrastructure][mi].

 Dependencies
 ============

-Distributive itself has no dependencies; it is compiled as a standalone Go binary.
+Distributive itself has no dependencies; it is compiled as a statically linked standalone Go binary.
 Some checks, however, rely on output from specific packages.
 These dependencies are outlined for each check on our [Github wiki][wiki].

 Comparison to Other Software
 ============================